 We regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes: identifying particular patterns of need in the academy, reviewing, and where necessary improving, teachers' understanding of strategies to identify and support vulnerable students/pupils and their knowledge of the SEND most frequently encountered.
 The quality of teaching for pupils with SEND, with the progress made by pupils, is a core part of our Academy Trust's performance management arrangements and its approach to professional development for all teaching and support staff.

 Expertise within the school include qualifications in:

 Teaching and support staff have been trained in the following areas:

 Child Protection and PREVENT training

 Completing SEND Support Plans

+Epi-pen training

-Medical Training including: Epi-pen training, Asthma training, Diabetes training, Epilepsy training
+Asthma training

 BME Awareness training